xray-forge/stalker-xrf-engine/README.md

 ## 🏗️ Codestyle

-For code style unification and validation prettier and eslint are used. <br/>
+To ensure code style unification and validation, we use `prettier` and `eslint`. <br/>
-Line endings are set to CRLF to match windows system.
+Additionally, we set the line endings to CRLF to match the Windows system.

-## 🧰 Typescript

-Core of this project is [TypeScriptToLua](https://github.com/TypeScriptToLua/TypeScriptToLua). <br/>

----

-To work correctly with conflicting keywords and luabind classes custom utils are provided:

-- `lua_globals.script` and `_g.script` to supply global functions that can be used from global context by typescript
-- Custom [typedefs](src/typedefs) to support functions call from Lua global context (xray engine, lua libs)

 ---